EuroTUG/eurotug.github.io/index.md

 the EuroTUG facilitates easy access to the Trilinos community and reduced travel burdens for Europe-based researchers and application engineers who are interested in the Trilinos project.

+The *European Trilinos User Group Meeting 2023* will take place on the campus of the *Delft University of Technology*.

 ## Registration

-In order to participate in the EuroTUG 2023 Meeting, please fill the [registration form]() prior to May 19, 2023.
+In order to participate in the EuroTUG Meeting 2023, please **fill the <a href="https://forms.gle/6QDrKtrXcTT7Mw819" target="_blank">registration form</a> prior to May 19, 2023**.
 Registration is required for speakers as well as attendees without a contribution.

 The registration is *free of charge*.